voytech/tabulate/README.md

 ### Custom rows.

 Sometimes, in addition to records from external source - You need to add user defined rows.
-Standard table typically needs a header row or summary footer row with totals.
+Table usually contains a header row or summary footer row.
-It is also possible to define interleaving custom rows at specified index or matching qualifier predicate.
+It is also possible to define interleaving custom rows at specified index or rows that match specific predicate.

 Row model allows to define custom cell values as well as cell styles and attributes only.
 It acts as conveyor for additional features for existing external source derived rows, or as a factory for standalone custom rows that can be hooked at definition time.